Sabyasachi-mitra/Coursera-Getting-and-Cleaning-Data-Project/README.md

 Cleaning of the mean and standard features.

-Now, loading of activity labels and naming of
+Now, loading of activity labels and naming of the activities by column binding of the variables to the data set named "first_tidy_data.txt"

+Using ddply formed new text file "averages_data.txt" with the column means in it.